 Winfield Scott Hancock (1824–1886)

-the other side of the town was Cemetery Ridge where General, Brother, Hancock
+On the other side of the town was Cemetery Ridge where General, Brother,

-concentrated his men along its length in an effective fishhook shape.
-To
+Hancock concentrated his men along its length in an effective fishhook shape.

 To its right rose two steep hills: Little Round Top and Big Round Top.

-day two of the conflict Lee ordered an attack on the Round Tops and lower
+On day two of the conflict Lee ordered an attack on the Round Tops and

-adjacent areas.
-Colonel, and Brother, Joseph Chamberlain was ordered to place
+lower adjacent areas.
+Colonel, and Brother, Joseph Chamberlain was ordered

-his small force on Little Round Top and informed that the line ended there.
+to place his small force on Little Round Top and informed that the line ended

-during one of which Chamberlain’s metal sword scabbard was hit by a rifle ball bruising him badly.
-Despite
+one of which Chamberlain’s metal sword scabbard was hit by a rifle ball bruising

-this he kept his men together and fought on against hopeless odds.
-Ammunition
+him badly.
+Despite this he kept his men together and fought on against hopeless

-was running out, so the men collected what they could from dead and wounded
+odds.
+Ammunition was running out, so the men collected what they could from

-as his ammunition was nearly gone, he ordered his force to fix bayonets and
+Finally, as his ammunition was nearly gone, he ordered his force to fix

-they drove the Confederates off the Round Top for good.
-Just three years
+bayonets and they drove the Confederates off the Round Top for good.
+Just three

 in Maine.
 He went on to be wounded three times, was raised to rank of general,